celigo/integrator-api-docs/index.md

 | **pageSize** | . |

 ### NetSuite (Non-Distributed) Adaptor Exports
 If installing the Distributed Adaptor in your NetSuite account is not an option, you can still create NetSuite exports that use NetSuite's web services API.
 The capabilities are slightly more limited and the performance can also be slower depending on the complexity of your exports, especially related to the number of dynamic searches each record will require before export.
 But, the really nice thing about using the web services API is that you can get started right away, and you do not need to involve a NetSuite admin to install anything first.
 With that, here is a sample NetSuite web services based export.
-Please note that this sample was generated to illustrate capabilities, not to provide a fully functional NetSuite export.

 ##### POST /exports
 ```javascript